alexsasharegan/vue-transmit/README.md

 @import '~vue-transmit/dist/vue-transmit.css'
 ```

-Alternatively, you can style the drop zone using your own classes using the `uploadAreaClasses` and `dragClass` props.
+Alternatively, you can style the dropzone using your own classes using the `uploadAreaClasses` and `dragClass` props.

-Additionally, the default slot is also empty.
+Vue Transmit doesn't add any markup for your dropzone target by default.
+Instead, it makes a default slot available for you to provide markup custom to your use-case.
 Any content you put between the opening and closing `<vue-transmit>` tags will be rendered inside the drop zone.

 ```html
 <vue-transmit>